Resonance (chemistry): Reactive intermediates

 Often, reactive intermediates such as carbocations and free radicals have more delocalized structure than their parent reactants, giving rise to unexpected products.
 The classical example is allylic rearrangement.
 When 1 mole of HCl adds to 1 mole of 1,3-butadiene, in addition to the ordinarily expected product 3-chloro-1-butene, we also find 1-chloro-2-butene.
 Isotope labelling experiments have shown that what happens here is that the additional double bond shifts from 1,2 position to 2,3 position in some of the product.
 This and other evidence (such as NMR in superacid solutions) shows that the intermediate carbocation must have a highly delocalized structure, different from its mostly classical (delocalization exists but is small) parent molecule.
 This cation (an allylic cation) can be represented using resonance, as shown above.

 This observation of greater delocalization in less stable molecules is quite general.
-The excited states of conjugated dienes are stabilised more by conjugation than their ground states, causing them to become organic dyes.
+The excited states of conjugated dienes are stabilized more by conjugation than their ground states, causing them to become organic dyes.

-A well-studied example of delocalization that does not involve π electrons (hyperconjugation) can be observed in the non-classical 2-Norbornyl cation.
-Another example is methanium (CH_{5}^{+}).
+A well-studied example of delocalization that does not involve π electrons (hyperconjugation) can be observed in the non-classical 2-Norbornyl cation Another example is methanium (CH_{5}^{+}).
 These can be viewed as containing three-center two-electron bonds and are represented either by contributing structures involving rearrangement of σ electrons or by a special notation, a Y that has the three nuclei at its three points.

 Delocalized electrons are important for several reasons; a major one is that an expected chemical reaction may not occur because the electrons delocalize to a more stable configuration, resulting in a reaction that happens at a different location.
 An example is the Friedel–Crafts alkylation of benzene with 1-chloro-2-methylpropane; the carbocation rearranges to a tert-butyl group stabilized by hyperconjugation, a particular form of delocalization.
-Delocalization leads to lengthening of wavelength of electron therefore decreases the energy.